 Of special local biological interest is the population of Pacific green sea turtles that have recently become resident in the lower SGR channel.
 Genetic studies indicate these turtles are probably most closely related to eastern Pacific/Mexican breeding populations.
 Telemetry and tag/recapture studies indicate that the turtles are visiting other local estuaries seasonally (Anaheim Bay, Seal Beach NWR and Alamitos Bay) but suggest the warm water in the river channel (caused by power plant cooling water discharges) is the primary reason for the presence of this generally tropical species (Banarjee et al. 2019).
 Others have argued that the infrastructure in the SGR (e.g., bridge footings, culverts, and rock armoring) is helping to provide sufficient conditions for their presence there (Craer et al. 2017).
 There have been Pacific green sea turtles present in San Diego Bay for at least a couple decades.
-These turtles were present in San Diego Bay before the operation of the South Bay Power

-Plant, but were known to spend considerable time in warm-water effluent from the power plant and feed in nearby eelgrass beds (Madrak et al. 2016).
-The warm water discharges ended there in 2010 and their long-term presence is in question, though so far, the turtles do not seem to have abandoned the bay and have been able to locate natural warm water areas within the Bay (Madrak et al. 2016).
-Warm water discharges from the power plants on the SGR are expected to cease by 2029, meaning the long-term presence of this species is in question here as well.
-Therefore caution is recommended in emphasizing restoration of habitats (e.g., eelgrass beds) with the explicit goal of supporting this species.
+These turtles were present in San Diego Bay before the operation of the South Bay Power Plant, but were known to spend considerable time in warm-water effluent from the power plant and feed in nearby eelgrass beds (Madrak et al. 2016).
+The warm water discharges ended there in 2010 and their long-term presence is in question, though so far, the turtles do not seem to have abandoned the bay and have been able to locate natural warm water areas within the Bay (Madrak et al. 2016) and expand their home ranges (Eguchi et al. 2020).
+Resident turtles in nearby Seal Beach National Wildlife Refuge are known to move offshore and between different bays along the coast (Hanna et al. 2020).
+Warm water discharges from the power plants on the SGR are expected to cease by 2029, meaning the long-term presence of this species is in question here.
 Nevertheless, restoration of eelgrass beds and sub-tidal habitat within the LCW complex would benefit this species (and others) and therefore may be desirable.